 Now that ARKit has arrived, the starting pistol on Apple's AR exploits has been fired.
 Not one to let Snapchat have all the fun, Apple is said to be exploring the smartglasses market in a serious way, with reports that it is involved with Carl Zeiss, putting together a team consisting of veterans from Oculus, Microsoft's HoloLens project, Dolby, Hollywood special effects studio Weta Digital and more.

 That word "light" is promising and suggests a glasses form factor – like Google Glass – rather than helmet/visor/headset.
 It also lines up nicely with Apple's obsession to build the thinnest and lightest products possible.
-But though Scoble says he believes the AR smartglasses could launch this year, previous rumours suggest 2018 is a safer bet.
+But though Scoble said he believes the AR smartglasses could launch this year, Bloomberg reports that the glasses are "further down the road."

 In November we reported on word that Apple could launch a mixed reality TV within the next year.
 And Bloomberg's anonymous sources told it that Apple is looking at a glasses-like device, which may be linked t0 – but probably not the same thing as – said TV.

 What we do know for sure is that Apple's AR dreams are first being realised on the iPhone and iPad.
 At WWDC 2017 the company revealed ARKit, a new toolkit it will be making available to developers in iOS 11.
 This will provide the kit people need to make AR games and experiences on Apple's devices, and as Apple's Craig Federighi said at WWDC, Apple is building "the largest AR platform in the world."

 On stage, Apple showed off a couple of demos, including a game from Peter Jackson's studio Wingnut AR.
 We also got to try a couple of demos ourselves afterwards, and we suitably impressed with the quality of the AR Apple has accomplished – although how well this will scale as developers come up with bigger and more ambitious ideas remains to be seen.